Advertisement

 Female patient getting an eye exam

-You probably know that diabetes can cause eye problems, possibly even blindness.
-Yet despite that startling truth, it’s important to recognize that with regular checkups and good blood glucose control, you can keep minor vision problems in the “minor” category.
+You may know that diabetes can cause eye issues, possibly even blindness.
+When you keep regular checkups with your healthcare provider (HCP) and maintain good blood sugar control, you can keep minor vision problems in the “minor” category.
 Even some of the more severe issues may be treated if caught early enough.

 Understanding diabetic retinopathy

 Diabetic retinopathy is the most common cause of vision loss among people with diabetes.
-The condition involves changes to the tiny blood vessels (known as capillaries) found in the retina, which is the light-sensitive tissue that lines the back of the eye.
-Those changes cause the blood vessels to bleed or leak fluid, distorting vision.
+The condition involves changes to the tiny blood vessels (known as capillaries) found in the retina.
+The retina is the light-sensitive tissue that lines the back of the eye.
+These changes cause the blood vessels to bleed or leak fluid, which can distort vision.

 There are two major types of retinopathy you should know about: non-proliferative and the more advanced proliferative kind.

-With non-proliferative—the most common type of retinopathy—small areas of balloon-like swelling occur in the retina’s blood vessels.
+Non-proliferative is the most common type of retinopathy.
+With this form of the disease, small areas of balloon-like swelling occur in the retina’s blood vessels.
 As the condition progresses, blood vessels continue to swell and they may also lose their ability to transport blood.

-Although retinopathy doesn’t usually cause vision loss at this stage, the walls of the blood vessels may become damaged.
-As a result, fluid can leak into the macula, the part of the retina that provides sharp, central vision.
-When the macula swells with fluid—a condition known as macular edema—vision becomes blurry.
+Retinopathy doesn’t usually cause vision loss at this stage, but the walls of the blood vessels may become damaged.
+As a result, fluid can leak into the macula, which is the part of the retina that provides sharp vision of objects in front of you.
+When the macula swells with fluid, vision becomes blurry.
+(This is known as macular edema.)
 In severe cases, vision loss may result.

 Non-proliferative retinopathy itself does not typically require treatment.
 But when macular edema develops, it must be treated.
-Thankfully, treatment for macular edema can often stop and may even reverse vision loss.
+Treatment for macular edema can often stop and may even reverse vision loss.

-The more advanced stage of retinopathy—called proliferative retinopathy—is far less common.
+Proliferative retinopathy is the more advanced stage of retinopathy.
+It is far less common than the non-proliferative type.
 With this form of the disease, the blood vessels are so damaged they close off.
 In response, new blood vessels start growing in the retina.
-These new vessels are fragile, however, so they’re more likely to leak and bleed, blocking vision.
+These new vessels are fragile, so they’re more likely to leak and bleed, blocking vision.

 The growth of these new blood vessels may also lead to the development of scar tissue, which can in turn lead to retinal detachment.
-When this condition takes hold, the retina may become distorted or even pulled out of place.
+When this happens, the retina may become distorted or even pulled out of place.

 At first, diabetic retinopathy may cause no symptoms or only mild vision problems.
-If left untreated, however, it can cause permanent vision loss and perhaps blindness.
+But if left untreated, it can cause permanent vision loss and perhaps blindness.

-But there are some steps you can take to help maintain your vision:
+If you have diabetes, there are some important steps you can take to help maintain your vision:

-Chronically high blood glucose can lead to blockage of the tiny blood vessels that nourish the retina, cutting off its blood supply.
+Chronically high blood sugar levels can lead to blockage of the tiny blood vessels that nourish the retina, cutting off its blood supply.
 The eye tries to grow new blood vessels, but they don’t develop properly, which can cause fluid to leak into the retina.

-People with diabetes who keep their blood glucose levels close to normal are less likely to have retinopathy, according to the American Diabetes Association (ADA).
-And if those folks end up being diagnosed with the condition, they’re more likely to have a milder form.
+People with diabetes who keep their blood sugar levels close to healthy levels are less likely to have retinopathy, according to the American Diabetes Association (ADA).
+And even if they are diagnosed with the condition, they’re more likely to have a milder form.

 Keep blood pressure under control

-What’s bad for your heart can also be bad for your eyes if you have diabetes.
-That’s why the ADA says it’s important to keep blood pressure and cholesterol in the healthy range to reduce your risk or to slow the progression of diabetic retinopathy.
+What’s unhealthy for your heart can also be unhealthy for your eyes if you have diabetes.
+That’s why the ADA says it’s important to keep blood pressure and cholesterol levels in a healthy range to reduce your risk or to slow the progression of diabetic retinopathy.

-If you have diabetes, the ADA recommends keeping your blood pressure below 140/90 mm Hg.
-The American Heart Association recommends a level below 130/80.
-If you’re not able to do that through lifestyle changes, your doctor will likely prescribe a blood pressure drug such as an ACE inhibitor (short for angiotensin-converting enzyme inhibitor) or an angiotensin II receptor blocker (ARB), both of which are effective treatments for diabetic retinopathy.
-Your doctor may also prescribe a statin to control your cholesterol.
+If you have diabetes, the ADA and the American Heart Association recommend keeping your blood pressure below 130/80 mm Hg.
+If you’re not able to do that through lifestyle changes, your HCP will likely prescribe a blood pressure drug such as an angiotensin-converting enzyme (ACE) inhibitor or an angiotensin II receptor blocker (ARB).
+Both medications are effective treatments for diabetic retinopathy.
+Your HCP may also prescribe a statin to control your cholesterol.

 Have your eyes checked regularly

 In the early stages of diabetic retinopathy, there are often no symptoms.
-As the disease progresses, however, you may see spots or floaters, your vision may be blurry or you may have trouble seeing at night.
+As the disease progresses, however, you may see spots in your vision called floaters, your vision may be blurry, or you may have trouble seeing at night.
 In its most severe stage, retinopathy can cause vision loss.

-When you have a dilated retinal exam, your healthcare provider will put drops in your eyes that temporarily enlarge the pupils (the black centers of your eyes) to allow a thorough look at the inside of your eye.
+During a dilated retinal exam, your HCP will put drops in your eyes that temporarily enlarge the pupils (the black centers of your eyes) to allow a thorough look at the inside of your eye.

-If you’re a woman with diabetes who’s planning to get pregnant or is already pregnant, take note: Pregnancy is associated with a rapid progression of diabetic retinopathy, so the ADA recommends having your eyes examined before pregnancy or in the first trimester if you’re already pregnant.
+If you have diabetes and you’re planning to get pregnant or are already pregnant, take note: Pregnancy is associated with a rapid progression of diabetic retinopathy.
+As a result, the ADA recommends having your eyes examined before pregnancy or in the first trimester (first three months of pregnancy) if you’re already pregnant.
 You should then be monitored every trimester and for a year after you’ve given birth.

 Featured Content